• Skip to primary navigation

 Scoop out a heaped teaspoon of the date mixture at a time and wrap it around a couple of chopped macadamias.
 You want the date mixture to just be covering the macadamias, and you don't want a heap of extra mixture on there as it is quite sweet.

-Pop the rolled balls onto a parchment-lined tray.
+Pop the rolled balls onto a parchment paper lined tray or a baking sheet.

 Once you have used up all of the date mixture then pop the balls into the freezer to set.
 This should take about 20 minutes.